drawshield/Drawshield-Code/README.md

 The code in the DrawShield repository is a PHP program that will take as input a heraldic blazon and create the corresponding graphical image of the shield.
 It forms the core of the functionality provided by the https://drawshield.net website.

 It is primarily intended to work as a server side service via a simple stateless API call, either as a POST or GET request (although there is a limited command line interface that can be used locally, for debugging or batch creation).
-The default image format returned is SVG, although the code includes hooks to call out to an external program to convert to other formats such as PNGor jpeg.
+The default image format returned is SVG, although the code includes hooks to call out to an external program to convert to other formats such as PNG or JPEG.

-The program code is of highly variable quality, some of it dates back over 7 years and was my first major PHP project, using PHP 5.
+The program code is of highly variable quality: some of it dates back over 7 years and was my first major PHP project, using PHP 5.
 The program was subsequently ported to later versions of PHP and newer features tend to have a more Object Oriented approach.
 There is documentation of equally variable quality in the wiki of this repository.

 ## Example Use